Archive

 Planets and the Moon on a single night

-The naked-eye planets and the Moon at sunset and sunrise on a single night, starting with sunset on the right on July 13, 2022.
-The night ends on the left with sunrise on the 14th.
-Notice that all the naked-eye planets are in the morning sky now.
+The naked-eye planets and the Moon at sunset and sunrise on a single night, starting with sunset on the right on October 26, 2022.
+The night ends on the left with sunrise on the 27th.
 Click on the image to enlarge it.
-Created using my LookingUp program.
+Created using my LookingUp program and GIMP.

-This is Bob Moler with Ephemeris for Wednesday, July 6th.
-Today the Sun will be up for 15 hours and 26 minutes, setting at 9:30, and it will rise tomorrow at 6:04.
-The Moon, at first quarter today, will set at 1:32 tomorrow morning.
+This is Bob Moler with Ephemeris for Wednesday, September 28th.
+Today the Sun will be up for 11 hours and 51 minutes, setting at 7:28, and it will rise tomorrow at 7:38.
+The Moon, 3 days past new, will set at 8:51 this evening.

 The astronomical event times given are for the Traverse City/Interlochen area of Michigan (EDT, UT – 4 hours).
 They may be different for your location.